NATO–Russia Tensions Escalate

 On the night of September 10, 2025, at least 19 Russian drones—some launched from Belarus—violated Polish airspace.
 Polish F-16s, Dutch F-35s, and NATO AWACS aircraft responded swiftly, intercepting and shooting down several drones.

-Just days later, on September 13, a Russian Shahed (Geran-2) drone penetrated roughly 10 km into Romanian airspace, loitering for nearly an hour before being tracked out by Romanian F-16s and later joined by German Eurofighters.
+Just a day later, on September 13, a Russian Shahed (Geran-2) drone penetrated roughly 10 km into Romanian airspace, loitering for nearly an hour before being tracked out by Romanian F-16s and later joined by German Eurofighters.

 In a decisive move on September 14, Polish President Karol Nawrocki signed a classified decree authorizing the permanent stationing of NATO forces in Poland under the newly launched Operation Eastern Sentry.
 The decree was confirmed by Poland’s National Security Bureau, though its full contents remain undisclosed.